NotCodyDenniston/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch is used to get access tot he match object and create relative paths for URLs.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation is what makes sure you type in the correct information in the correct boxes

 1. In 1-2 sentences, define end to end testing.

+end to end testing is testing what the user experience should be.

 ## Instructions